richardbiely/gaia-ecs/README.md

 });
 ```

 I need to make a small but important note here.
 Analysing the output of different compilers I quickly realised if you want your code vectorized for sure you need to be very clear and write the loop as a lamba or kernel if you will.
-It is quite surprising to see this but even with optizations on and "fast-math" like switches enabled some compilers simply will not vectorize the loop otherwise.
+It is quite surprising to see this but even with optimizations on and "fast-math"-like switches enabled some compilers simply will not vectorize the loop otherwise.
 Microsoft compilers are particularly sensitive in this regard.
-In the years to come maybe this gets better but for now keep this in mind or use good optimizing compilers such as Clang.
+In the years to come maybe this gets better but for now keep it in mind or use a good optimizing compiler such as Clang.
 ```cpp
 w.ForEachChunk([](ecs::Chunk& ch) {
   auto vp = ch.ViewRW<Position>(); // read-write access to Position